Report: Income losses let Manhattan DA candidate avoid taxes

 The news report, based on troves of tax records ProPublica obtained for some of America’s wealthiest people, led to criticism for Farhadian Weinstein from some of her rivals.

-Former Manhattan prosecutor Lucy Lang said Farhadian Weinstein was ill-suited to take over the Trump investigation, in which Vance’s office has been scrutinizing the former president’s tax returns.
+Former Manhattan prosecutor Lucy Lang said Farhadian Weinstein was ill-suited to take over the Trump investigation, saying “the most high-profile tax evasion investigation in the country’s history” can't be entrusted to someone "who themselves has not paid federal taxes.”

 Liz Crotty, another former prosecutor, tweeted: “Everyone should have to play by the same rules.
 That means paying your taxes too, not buying an election.”

-Recent disclosures show Farhadian Weinstein has donated $8.2 million to her campaign.
-That’s more than the seven other candidates have raised -- combined.
+Recent disclosures show Farhadian Weinstein has donated $8.2 million to her campaign, more than the combined amount the seven other candidates have raised.
+Lang has given $500,000 to her campaign.

+Farhadian Weinstein said she's spending heavily to ensure voters “understand their choices and understand what is at stake in this election,” and that they're aware of her background, which includes a stint in the top leadership of the Brooklyn district attorney's office, and her vision for reforming the Manhattan prosecutor's office.

+Farhadian Weinstein said her opponents are seizing on the tax story — and raising concerns about how she'd handle the Trump matter — because they want to slow her momentum.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.